dBrowser/dbrowser-error-messages/README.md

-# Beaker error constants
+# dBrowser error constants

-Module containing all of the errors used by Beaker, or its submodules.
+Module containing all of the errors used by dBrowser, or its submodules.

 ```
 NotFoundError